- Location: Jaisinghpura, Ujjain, Madhya Pradesh 456006.

 - How To Reach

 Mahakaleshwar Temple is dedicated to Lord Shiva.
-The temple is among the 12 jyotirlinga and the most famous temples of India.
-The temple is situated in the ancient city of Ujjain in Madhya Pradesh on the banks of Rudra Sagar lake.
+The temple is among the 12 jyotirlinga and the most famous temples in India.
+The temple is situated in the ancient city of Ujjain in Madhya Pradesh on the banks of Rudra Sagar Lake.

 Ripudamana and Singhaditya attacked Ujjain with the help of the devil Dushan and were successful in plundering the city and assaulting the devotees of Lord Shiva.
 On hearing the plea of the priest and his devotees, Lord Shiva appeared in his Mahakala form and beat Ripudamana and Singhaditya.
 At the behest of Shrikhar and Vridhi, he agreed to stay on in Ujjain to safeguard the city and his devotees.
 From that day onwards, the Lord has lived in his Mahakala form in the lingam, and everyone who worships the lingam is expected to be devoid of death and diseases and is also blessed by the Lord for the rest of his life.

 - The significance of the Mahakaleshwar Temple is that the Lingam of Mahakaleshwar is Swayambhu in nature.
 Sri Mahakaleshwar is the Lord of Time.
-He is also well-known as the one who can winning tight spots.
-This is the only Lingam worldwide which faces south, the direction of Death.
+He is also well-known as the one who can win tight spots.
+This is the only Lingam worldwide that faces south, the direction of Death.